finbourne/lusid-sdk-java-preview/sdk/docs/AggregationApi.md

 <a name="getNestedAggregationByGroup"></a>
 # **getNestedAggregationByGroup**
-> NestedAggregationResponse getNestedAggregationByGroup(scope, code, request)
+> NestedAggregationResponse getNestedAggregationByGroup(scope, code, aggregationRequest)

 [EXPERIMENTAL] Aggregate data in a portfolio group, as nested